San7o/hive-operator/README.md

 The conditions under the `match` field will be matched via a logical AND.
-All the match fields are optional; If none are specified, then all pods are selected.
+All the match fields are optional; If none are specified, then all containers are selected.

-When a file get accessed, the operator will generate an `HiveAlert` and will print the information to standard output in json format.
+When a file gets accessed, the operator will generate an `HiveAlert` and print the information to standard output in json format.
 The following is an example alert:

 ```json